Iot In Banking And Financial Services Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 IoT In Banking And Financial Services Market Analysis by Mordor Intelligence

-The IoT in Banking and Financial Services market reached USD 61.23 billion in 2025 and is forecast to climb to USD 108.92 billion by 2030, advancing at a 12.21% CAGR.
+The IoT in Banking and Financial Services market is expected to grow from USD 61.23 billion in 2025 to USD 68.62 billion in 2026 and is forecast to reach USD 121.09 billion by 2031 at 12.05% CAGR over 2026-2031.
 Rapid connected-device penetration, the maturation of 5G, and real-time fraud analytics are redefining how institutions manage risk, customer engagement, and branch operations.
 Convergence of edge computing with advanced authentication is shortening settlement cycles, while open-API regulations are driving ecosystem interoperability.
 Hardware commoditization is shifting competitive advantage toward services that integrate, secure, and scale deployments.
 Accelerating payment digitalization and usage-based insurance pricing continue to open fresh revenue streams across the IoT in Banking and Financial Services market.

 Key Report Takeaways